Looking for the best Ecommerce platform for your small business?

 Shopify versus BigCommerce versus Woocommmerce

-- BigCommerce – I haven’t had personal experience here, however it is Australia, and I wanted to include an Australian solution on this list.
-Does that mean that it is only here because it is Australian?
-Definitely not.
-It has a lot of nice features like blog, newsletter and social media integration as well as SEO features.
-Like Shopify it is also a hosted, dedicated ecommerce solution.
+- BigCommerce – BigCommerce is not only an Australian platform but it also has a lot of nice features.
+These features include, but not limited to blogs, newsletters and social media integration as well as SEO features.
+Like Shopify it is also a hosted, dedicated ecommerce platform.

-What’s the best ecommerce solution for small business?
+What’s the best ecommerce platform for small business?